urimeba/urimeba/README.md

 <!-- Your title -->
-## Soy Uriel Medina, a Desarrollador Back-End 🚀 de México.
+## Soy Uriel Medina, Desarrollador Back-End 🚀 de México.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/